WHAT WE DO

 Empowering Catholic academic communities to create safer campuses and combat rape culture.

-Dinah’s Voice is a student-focused, survivor-driven organization whose mission is to empower students on Catholic academic campuses against sexual violence within their communities.
+Dinah’s Voice is a student-focused, survivor-driven organization whose mission is to empower students on Catholic academic campuses against sexual violence through education and advocacy.

-We do this by engaging with students, offering support for survivors, and helping the communty improve upon the safety and well-being of the student body with the implementation of positive policies.
-We seek to provide resources to change a culture of sexual violence that is pervasive within academic environments.
+We do this by advocating for survivors with their administrations and communities, offering education services to students and staff, and providing resources to change a culture of sexual violence that is pervasive within academic environments.

 Students are our main focus and the very ones we want to empower to change the culture on their campuses, especially among their fellow peers.

-We want to help administrators create safer policies and protections for all students and the academic community.
+We want to encourage administrators to create safer policies and protections for all students and the academic community.

-An academic community includes the students, the staff, the local population, and the alumni.
-All these facets of the community should have a voice that is heard when it comes to improving campus safety and awareness.
+An academic community includes the students, the staff, and the alumni.
+All these facets of the community should have a voice that is heard when it comes to eliminating sexual violence.

-We want to help church leaders and organizers understand sexual violence and initiate conversations about it, in order to create a church culture where survivors feel safe coming forward.
+Church leaders and organizers must understand sexual violence and initiate conversations about it, and we hope to contribute towards a church culture where survivors feel safe coming forward.

 Students should be informed about their rights and options under Title IX and the Clery Act.